 So although clerks are employed and salaried by the barristers, the dynamic betrays the reality.
 If your clerk says “jump”, you prepare to bungee for a week in South Wales for free.
 As clerks work on commission, every working day has to be filled.
 Some clerks are rumoured to keep black books containing records of holidays taken by each barrister, with the most “to heel” members rewarded with better work.
 After a few years, Pavlovian conditioning kicks in and you simply stop requesting holiday.
 It’s akin to declaring yourself self-employed and then hiring somebody to tell you you’re never allowed time off.
 Independence in its loosest, Bizarro sense.

 A case in which a defendant pleads not guilty, a trial date is set, and the defendant subsequently pleads guilty prior to trial.

 A hired gun, fighting for justice in a black cape.
 Basically Batman.

-As the adage has it, crime doesn’t pay, but it’s a damn sight more interesting than poring over the finer points of maritime law.
-Most criminal barristers both prosecute (instructed by the CPS) and defend (instructed by defence solicitors’ firms), although there are particularly worthy chambers who will only defend, and some hardened types who solely prosecute.
+As the adage has it, crime doesn’t pay, but it’s a damn sight more interesting than poring over the finer points of trusts law.
+Most criminal barristers both prosecute (instructed by the CPS) and defend (instructed by defence solicitors’ firms), although there are some chambers who will only defend, and others who solely prosecute.
 My two penn’orth is that doing a mix probably makes you better at both.